 Transitioning the Dance Community: Inclusivity, Accessible & Adaptive

 This in-depth training is hands-on and experiential.
-It includes a broad and specific, unique approach, that enables you the student to comprehend & embody a neutral mindset and style that will give you confidence as an inclusive/adaptive instructor, dancer, and choreographer.
+It includes a broad and specific, unique approach, that enables you, the student, to comprehend and embody a neutral mindset and style that will give you confidence as an inclusive/adaptive instructor, dancer, and choreographer.

 Being a confident inclusive and adaptive instructor requires a change in perception.
 Your perspective, language, and actions must shift to a more inclusive way of thinking.
-This takes practice, reflection, and asking some questions that can be difficult to ask.
+This takes practice, reflection, and asking some at times difficult questions.

 This training gives you space, practice, and nurturing to do all those things in a way that supports you on your journey.

 We discuss hard topics, we ask questions the mainstream doesn't often think about, and we practice together in a supportive way that allows you to be vulnerable and gain confidence and compassion.

 "Difference is a rich starting point for any creative initiative." - Burridge Dance, Access & Inclusion

 Inclusive Training includes all or some of these topics.
 Each training is specific to the group's needs and specifications.